ian-whitestone/ian-whitestone.github.io/_posts/2020-04-22-hello-great-expectations.md

 # Closing Thoughts

 There is a lot of value in having data quality checks consistently running on your datasets.
 Even having a simple check on row counts can go a long way.
 Applications can appear to be performing fine, as your logs or existing error monitoring solutions aren't flagging anything.
 Only by inspecting the underlying data can the true issues be uncovered.
-With a small amount of upfront investment, ge gives you a powerful framework for executing continuous data quality checks.
+With a small amount of upfront investment, ge gives you a powerful framework for executing continuous data quality checks to help you reveal such issues.

 The code I outlined above is enough to get you started with a simple ge deployment.
 In a future post I will dive into using the other functionality provided by ge to support more advanced deployments, involving scaling up to support execution of multiple sets of expectations along with custom alerting and reporting.